duhow/xiaoai-patch/research/lx06/install.md

 AmlUsbBulkCmd[download get_status]
 [update]:mwrite success
 ```

+- (optional) if you want to get the factory installed firmware from the speaker and patch it (because the factory installed version might be newer, than the one we try to flash), then...
+  - skip flashing the `system0`
+  - change active partion to `boot1` (set `/usr/bin/fw_env -s boot_part boot1`)
+  - restart speaker, search it in your network and try connect to ssh (using root and the password you prepared in the image)
+  - get an copy of `mtd4`, i.e. by `dd if=/dev/mtd4 of=/tmp/system0.img` and `scp` for transfering to your computer
+  - repeat all steps from **create/prepare image** -> **option a**

 - restart speaker, search it in your network and try connect to ssh (using root and the password you prepared in the image)